 Law office design can help you attract and retain talent by:

-- Thoughtful space reduction can increase collaboration and socialization
+- Reduce space strategically to increase collaboration and socialization

-- Third Spaces facilitate casual interaction, collaborative meetings, and relationship building
+- Create Third Spaces to facilitate casual interaction, collaborative meetings, and relationship building

 - Increase natural light and air quality improve workplace wellbeing and productivity

-- Designing your office to have a low environmental impact to align with employee expectations
+- Design your office to have a low environmental impact to align with employee expectations

 - Use colour psychology to strategically enhance employee positivity

-- Consider biophilic office designs that incorporate more greenery into the office
+- Consider biophilic office designs that incorporate more greenery into the firm